-Regardless of the distance you are relocating to, it is a difficult task to pack.
-Packing too much of items when relocating alone to a new city might be an awkward step, as there will be no one to help you unpack when you arrive at the new city.
+Regardless of the distance, you are relocating to, it is a difficult task to pack.
+Packing too many of items when relocating alone to a new city might be an awkward step, as there will be no one to help you unpack when you arrive in the new city.

 Also, moving to a new city is mainly to start a new life, so let the purpose kick in.
 Dispose of or donate any non-essential items as much as possible even though it might feel like you are losing on cash, the amount you will be paying for moving all your belongings to your new place will make you think otherwise.

 Another common reason for moving to a new city is educational purposes.If you’re moving to a new city so that you can continue your education, then you have a few other options opened up in terms of housing.
 Undergraduates will likely have access to on-campus housing options for their first year.
 Graduate students (Masters’ and Doctorates) can work with the graduate school at their new school and get resources for finding a place to live.